HyunCafe/my-javascript-notes/README.md

 Example:
 const evenNumbers = numbers.filter(num => num % 2 === 0);
 console.log(evenNumbers); // Output: [2, 4, 6, 8, 10]

+Example 2: remove elements from array and create a new array from it function removeElements(originalArray, ...elementsToRemove) {
+  // Using filter method to create a new array with all elements that pass the test return originalArray.filter(currentArrayElement => {
+    // Check if the current element of the original array is not present in the elementsToRemove array return !elementsToRemove.includes(currentArrayElement);
+  });
+}
+console.log(removeElements([1, 2, 3, 4, 5], 2, 4)); // [1, 3, 5]

 ```

 #### map